qzydustin/qzydustin.github.io/_posts/2022-07-08-time-complexity-of-recursive-algorithms.md

 categories: algorithm
 ---

-Let us to use a easy example question to explain the time complexity of rescusive algorithms.
+Let us to use an easy example question to explain the time complexity of rescusive algorithms.

 - Question: Calculate the nth power of x.